What is herpes zoster?

 The clinical presentation of herpes zoster depends on the age and health of the patient and which dermatome is affected.

-The first sign of herpes zoster is usually pain, which may be severe, relating to one or more sensory nerves.
-The pain may be just in one spot or it may spread out.
-The patient usually feels quite unwell with fever and headache.
+The first sign of herpes zoster is usually localised pain without tenderness or any visible skin change.
+It may be severe, relating to one or more sensory nerves.
+The pain may be just in one spot, or it may spread out.
+The patient may feel quite unwell with fever and headache.
 The lymph nodes draining the affected area are often enlarged and tender.

 The chest (thoracic), neck (cervical), forehead (ophthalmic) and lumbar/sacral sensory nerve supply regions are most commonly affected at all ages.
-Frequency of ophthalmic herpes zoster increases with age.
+The frequency of ophthalmic herpes zoster increases with age.
 Herpes zoster occasionally causes blisters inside the mouth or ears, and can also affect the genital area.
-Occasionally there is pain without rash—herpes zoster "sine eruptione"—or rash without pain, most often in children.
+Sometimes there is pain without rash—herpes zoster "sine eruptione"—or rash without pain, most often in children.

 Pain and general symptoms subside gradually as the eruption disappears.
 In uncomplicated cases, recovery is complete within 2–3 weeks in children and young adults, and within 3–4 weeks in older patients.